GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 An alien of some sort will be appearing to you shortly.
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

 ### Our Tech Stack